• The Crypto Fire

 4. Security and Reliability: dApps leverage blockchain’s cryptographic protocols to secure transactions and prevent unauthorized access.
 While this increases security, poorly written smart contracts can still expose vulnerabilities.

-5. User Control: dApps often require users to manage their own private keys, offering full control over funds and data.
-However, this also places responsibility on users to secure their assets.
+5. User Control: You hold keys, not a help desk.
+However, this also places full responsibility on users to secure their assets.

 dApps rely on blockchain technology to function.
 They use smart contracts to automate processes and execute transactions without intermediaries.
 For instance, a dApp for lending might automatically release collateral when a loan is repaid, following pre-defined rules encoded in its smart contract.